 A Versatile Iodine-Enriched Solution for Soil and Livestock Health

-SONIC Natural Farming Liquid Seaweed is a versatile product derived from Durvillaea potatorum, kelp, renowned for its high iodine content.
-This multi-purpose liquid kelp can be used as a soil amendment, foliar spray, and livestock supplement, providing a natural source of organic iodine.
+SONIC Natural Farming Liquid Seaweed for Soil and Livestock is derived from Durvillaea potatorum, kelp, renowned for its high iodine content.
+This multi-purpose liquid kelp can be used as a soil amendment, foliar spray, and livestock supplement, providing a natural source of organic iodine, balanced by nature, and a full spectrum of minerals and trace elements.

 When applied to soil, it enhances nutrient availability and promotes plant health, while foliar applications help improve crop vitality.